BigBlueHat/BlueInk/README.md

 the various Design Docs which make up BlueInk to the database you configured.

 If you're working with CSS changes you'll need to re-run `gulp rework` as it is not (by design) part of the default gulp task.
-Also `npm run styles` can be used in conjunction with a `package.json` tweak to update the underlying Semantic-UI code.
+Also `npm run semantic` can be used in conjunction with a `package.json` tweak to update the underlying Semantic-UI code.
+If you've made changes to `src/semantic/src/theme.config`, you can use `npm run styles` to rebuild the CSS and then `gulp rework`.

+Note: plans exist in my brain to restructure the top-level `gulpfile.js` and leverage Semantic's gulp stuff directly.
+Patches welcome! :smiley_cat:

 ## Friend Funding